Worms in your dog’s poop is a sure sign of parasite infestation. However, you won't always know of worm infestation from a dog's feces alone.

-Delay of treatment can result in severe health conditions including chronic colitis and anemia, both of which can be deadly in a worst-case scenario.
-If you notice worms in dog poop, your pet has already been infested with the parasite for days, so you need to seek veterinary are as soon as possible.
+Delaying whipworm treatment can result in severe health problems for the dog, including chronic colitis and anemia, both of which can be deadly.
+If you notice worms in dog poop, this means your pet has already been infested with the parasite for days, so immediate veterinary consultation is a must.

-Once traditional medical treatment has been undertaken, you can move to a holistic solution to help clean up damage caused by the infestation, and boost your dog’s blood count which was likely massively depleted during the infection.
+Once traditional medical treatment has been undertaken, you will have to move to deworming routine for prevention of future instances.
+You can also explore holistic solutions (in addition to, not instead of dewormers) to help clean up damage caused by parasite infestation, and boost your dog’s blood count which was likely massively depleted during the infection.

-Raising iron levels is one of the best ways to help your pup feel well again.
-You can do this by feeding iron-rich foods including lean meat, cooked liver, nuts, and vegetables.
-Fortifying the diet of a canine suffering from anemia with B Vitamins is also a must, with egg yolks, carrots, pumpkin and whole wheat all great options to do this.
+Raising iron levels is one of the best ways to help a dog feel well again.
+You can do this by feeding iron-rich dog-friendly foods including lean meat, cooked liver, non-toxic nuts, and vegetables.
+Fortifying the diet of a canine suffering from anemia with B Vitamins is also recommended, whether through supplements or foods like egg yolks, carrots, pumpkin.

-The most common medical treatment for Whipworm is albendazole and mebendazole; these two medications are taken orally for one to three days depending on the severity of infestation.
-Once a full-course of treatment has run its course, your veterinarian will likely re-test your dog’s stool to confirm that the whipworms and eggs are no longer present.
+The most common medical treatment for whipworm in dogs is and mebendazole.
+These two medications are taken orally by the dog for one to three days depending on the severity of infestation.
+Once the full-course of treatment has been completed, the vet will re-test a dog’s stool to confirm that whipworms and eggs are no longer present.

-The hookworm is especially dangerous, because the areas that it bites within the dog’s intestine will continue seeping blood to the invasive nature of these bloodsuckers.
+The hookworm is especially dangerous to dogs because the areas that it bites within the dog’s intestine will continue seeping blood to the invasive nature of these bloodsuckers.
 Hookworms can be especially fatal when picked up by puppies.
-The most common cause of young canines developing hookworm is from the milk of their mothers.
+The most common cause of young dogs developing hookworm is from the milk of their mothers.

-An infected animal will quite quickly begin to look unwell, with a dull coat, cloudy eyes, and noticeable weight loss.
+A dog that's been infested with hookworms will quickly begin to look unwell.
+You'll notice lethargic behavior, they'll have a dull coat, cloudy eyes, and there will be noticeable weight loss.
 Other physical symptoms include darkened stool, diarrhea or constipation.

-Managing symptoms is your only real option, with the worst symptom being anemia.
-You can speak with your vet about the best ways to help boost your dog’s blood count.
-Standard methods of treating anemia at home are through diet management, herbal supplements and high-doses of Vitamin C.
+Managing hookworm symptoms is your only option, with the worst symptom being anemia.
+Speak with your vet about the best ways to help boost your dog’s blood count.
+Standard methods of treating anemia in dogs at home are through diet management, dog supplements and high-doses of Vitamin C.

-Veterinary treatment is almost always required, with dewormers a must, other treatments that may be necessary include:
+Veterinary treatment is almost always required for treatment of hookworms in dogs.
+Dewormers are a must and other treatments that may be necessary include: